 Interactive Models of Communication

-There was a shift in the way communication was perceived when researchers took notice of the receiver’s role in the communication process.
-Linear models fail to take into account the interaction that happens between the communicators.
-Instead of acting as passive listeners, receivers of the message may also convey information by responding or giving feedback either through oral language, or through actions, gestures, and facial expressions.
+There was a shift in the way communication was perceived when researchers began to recognize the receiver’s role in the communication process.
+Linear models fail to take into account the interaction that occurs between communicators.
+Instead of acting as passive listeners, receivers of messages may also convey information by responding or giving feedback, either through oral language or through actions, gestures, and facial expressions.
 Although the linear model represents some types of mass communication, it is too simplistic to account for the two-way process of communication.

 Schramm's Models

-Wilbur Schramm (1955) developed a model in which each of the communicators take on the roles of an encoder, interpreter, and decoder in the communication process.
-Since responding or giving feedback is also a form of transmitting information, the process is illustrated as interactive and cyclical instead of sequential.
+Wilbur Schramm (1955) developed a model in which each communicator takes on the roles of an encoder, interpreter, and decoder in the communication process.
+Since responding or giving feedback is also a form of transmitting information, the process is illustrated as interactive and cyclical rather than sequential.

-Schramm also emphasized the importance of people’s fields of experience in the interpretation of meaning.
+Schramm also emphasized the importance of people’s fields of experience in interpreting meaning.
 According to him, there must be an overlap in both communicators’ fields of experience.
-This means that people involved in communication must share a similar experience or a common schematic background about the topic of conversation in order to connect with, and understand, each other.
+This means that people involved in communication must share similar experiences or a common schematic background about the topic of conversation in order to connect with and understand each other.
 Cultural differences and the lack of shared experiences often result in misunderstanding.
-For instance, someone who has never experienced the loss of a loved one may find it difficult to relate to the experiences of a widow or a widower.
+For instance, someone who has never experienced the loss of a loved one may find it difficult to relate to the experiences of a widow or widower.
 A child born to a wealthy family may have trouble understanding the plight of the working class.
-Parents who have never experienced working as a teacher may be less empathetic towards those in the profession.
+Parents who have never experienced working as teachers may be less empathetic toward those in the profession.

 White's Model

 Eugene White’s model recognizes feedback as a part of the communication process.
-He described the process as sequential and cyclical, following the eight stages of oral communication.
-These stages are thinking, symbolizing, expressing, transmitting, receiving, decoding, feedbacking, and monitoring.
-Although White’s model recognizes the interaction of the sender and the receiver of the message, it fails to consider the active role of the receiver of the message in the process.
+He described the process as sequential and cyclical, following the eight stages of oral communication: thinking, symbolizing, expressing, transmitting, receiving, decoding, feedbacking, and monitoring.
+Although White’s model recognizes the interaction between the sender and the receiver, it fails to consider the active role of the receiver in the process.

 Saussure's Speech Circuit Model of Communication

-The diagram shows the sequential progression of communication, beginning in the brain of A where a signifier and signified are mutually articulated in a linguistic sign.
-The sign is spoken by A which is heard in the ear of B. Person B then makes an association between sound-image and concept in his brain and composes a message in return, by the same means.
+The diagram shows the sequential progression of communication, beginning in the brain of person A, where a signifier and signified are mutually articulated in a linguistic sign.
+The sign is spoken by A and heard by B. Person B then makes an association between sound-image and concept in their brain and composes a message in return by the same means.

-According to Saussure, when persons think of a concept (c), it triggers his sound pattern (c, i) which led him to utter the concept (phonation or vocalization).
-The acoustic sound is then transmitted to another interlocutor who hears it (audition or hearing) which in turn triggers the sound pattern that makes him think of the concept.
+According to Saussure, when a person thinks of a concept (c), it triggers their sound pattern (c, i), leading them to vocalize the concept (phonation or vocalization).
+The acoustic sound is then transmitted to another interlocutor who hears it (audition or hearing), which in turn triggers the sound pattern that prompts them to think of the concept.